-Figure S 1: Raw stability from the empirical data, including observations identified as outliers.
+Figure S 1: Realized stability from the empirical data, including observations identified as outliers.
 Growth rates of seven organism groups are shown against stability measures, (a) recovery, (b) resilience, (c) resistance, and (d) temporal stability (on logarithmic scale).
-These measures correspond to “raw” estimates, i.e. are not accounting for growth rate.
+These measures correspond to standard, “realized” estimates, i.e. are not accounting for growth rate.
 Variability of stability measures is visualized as a boxplot, where the edges of the black boxes indicate the 25th and 75th percentiles.
 The colored lines indicate the median (yellow) and mean (orange) stability per organism group.
 We identified three observations as outliers, based on unusually high resistance (>50 times the median), as described in the methods section.